 Channel width dictates the amount of bandwidth used within the radio spectrum during transmission.
 Using more bandwidth can lead to faster speeds, but also increases the chances that you’ll be interfered with by someone else also using the same area of the radio spectrum.
 WiFi bandwidth is measured in megahertz(MHz).
 The minimum channel width needed is 20MHz.
 40MHz and 80MHz channel width are also supported on some devices.

 High Throughput(HT) mode is offered in the 802.11n standard, while Very High Throughput(VHT) mode is offered in the 802.11ac standard.
 802.11ac is only available on the 5GHz band.
-If the have an 802.11ac capable access point, using VHT40 or VHT80 mode is recommended, as it can allow for better performance.
+If you have an 802.11ac capable access point, using VHT40 or VHT80 mode is recommended, as it can allow for better performance.

 The 2.4Ghz band has limited available bandwidth.
 While it lists 11 different channels, each channel is only about 5Mhz wide.
 As noted above, WiFi needs a minimum of 20Mhz.
 This means that most of the 11 channels overlap into the same area of the radio spectrum.